Frequently Asked Questions

 Once the antigen is produced in the HEK293 cell culture it is purified to remove other materials in the manufacturing process.

-3. How can I volunteer in clinical trials to test VIDO’s COVID-19 vaccines?
+3. How can I volunteer in clinical trials for VIDO’s COVID-19 vaccines?

-We are not currently recruiting volunteers.
-Information about future trials will be posted on our COVID-19 vaccine trails page.
+Information about clinical trials is posted on our COVID-19 vaccine trails page.

-This is difficult to predict as regulatory approval is outside of our control, however, we will continue to conduct clinical trials over the next year and hope to apply for regulatory review and approval in 2022.
+This is difficult to predict as regulatory approval is outside of our control, however, we will continue to conduct clinical trials.